astronomer/docs/astro/reporting-dashboard.md

 ## Operator usage

 You can examine how your Deployments and Workspaces use Operators, and the frequency that their tasks succeed and fail.
+Use this data to identify types of operators that could be replaced with more efficient alternatives, or to find operators that fail more than expected.

 ### Operator usage data filters